i-bar/blog/source/_posts/publish-npx.md

 The publish command will fail in one of the following cases:

-- We haven't logged into npm, case in which all we need to do is run npm login;
+- We haven't logged into npm, case in which all we need to do is run `npm login`;
 - We are not running the command from within a remote repository.

 ### Important notice! about removing a package from the npm registry